internetarchive/dweb-mirror/README.md

-# Offline Internet Archive README
+# Offline Internet Archive

-The project is a local server that allows users to browse resources from the Internet Archive stored on local drives - including USB drives.

-It includes a crawler that can regularly synchronize local collections, against a list of Internet Archive items and collections, and those collections can be moved between installations.

-When connected to the internet, the server works as a Proxy, i.e. it will store Internet Archive (IA) content the user views for later off-line viewing.

-There are components (not yet fully integrated) to integrate the IA server with decentralized tools including IPFS, WebTorrent, GUN, WOLK, both for fetching content and for serving it back to the net or locally.

-This is an ongoing project, continually adding support for new Internet Archive content types; new platforms; and new decentralized transports.
+## Introduction to the Offline Internet Archive project

+The internet now seems like a utility, available everywhere from our homes and offices to trains and planes.
+But utility-level access is not yet a reality for more than half of the world’s population who lack consistent, or indeed any access, to the Internet.

+## Why?

+* Cost: Internet access is unaffordable to people with low or no income.
+* Connectivity: In many developing countries and rural areas the infrastructure that enables internet access is unreliable, slow, or simply unavailable.
+Natural disasters, uprisings, and war compound the challenge.
+* Censorship: Some countries limit internet access for political reasons.
+Several countries block the Internet Archive.
+In some countries, Facebook has become synonymous with the internet – but it is hardly a substitute for free and open World Wide Web.

+The Internet Archive offers perhaps the world’s largest online store of open content.
+The wisdom of the ages, just a few clicks away.
+As Wikipedia has become the world’s encyclopedia, the Internet Archive has become its library.
+Central to our mission is establishing “Universal Access to All Knowledge”.
+Access to our library of millions of books, journals, audio and video recordings and beyond is free to anyone — with one caveat — the need for a reliable internet connection.

+Lack of access to today’s internet is a significant factor in poorer educational outcomes, inter-generational poverty and disempowerment as identified by the UN in their Sustainable Development Goal #9.
+The Offline Archive project works towards making online collections available — regardless of internet availability.

+Part of the challenge is that those of us who live where the Internet works well, are adding graphics, video and other demands on bandwidth faster than access is being improved in many parts of the world.

+An evolving ecosystem is emerging to enable access over poorer internet.
+Typically the approaches build around low cost, low power, devices that can be installed, in communities and schools for example, and deliver content either offline or through better usage of a narrow pipe to the net.

+We have built an offline server that:

+* Crawls Internet Archive collections to a local server.
+* Serves that content locally,
+* Caches content while browsing.
+* Moves content between servers by sneakernet — on disks, USB sticks, and SD cards.
+* Delivers (mostly) the Internet Archive UI offline in javascript in the browser,
+* Is open source
+* And is being made available in other languages.

+The server is integrated into the Internet-In-A-Box (IIAB) platform, and can be installed on top of the Rachel platform, or hopefully any linux based platform.
+Our approach should improve access for anything from a US$20 Raspberry Pi up to a server holding terabytes of data for an institution.
+We are also collaborating with other parts of the ecosystem, integrating the Archive’s APIs with those of other partners, to make it easier for them to incorporate Archive content.

 ## Contributing

-We'd love to have you contribute, please email mitra@archive.org and I'll figure out how to help you get started.
+We'd love to have you contribute, please email mitra@archive.org, or interact with the rest of this repo, and I'll figure out how to help you get started.
 (TODO setup a better channel for this !)

 ## Installation

-Please see the separate INSTALLATION-xxx documents, these are a work in progress, but are generally tested for each platform, and there is a generic INSTALLATION-work.md which should have everything and is great if you are trying to install on a new platform.
+If you would like to run the offline archive server then see [INSTALLATION.md](./INSTALLATION.md), and the documents it points to.

+If you want to fix bugs, develop code or contribute in other ways then see [INSTALLATION-dev.md](./INSTALLATION-dev.md).
-There is also an INSTALLATION-osx-dev.md for developers (a useful task would be for someone with a Linux machine to make any edits to it if required)
+(Note this document was written for Mac OSX users, a useful task would be for someone with a Linux machine to make any edits to it if required, or just confirms it is correct.)

+Also see these documents to update an existing installation, Or to troubleshoot an existing installation.

 ## Using it - starting the server.
-See the Installation docs but on most platforms the server should start at reboot.
+See the Installation docs, but on most platforms (except, currently, on Mac OSX) the server should start at reboot.

 If not, then assuming you've got it installed in your home directory ...